pingcap/tidb/docs/design/2022-10-13-mysql-compatible-auto-increment.md

 For every `AUTO_INCREMENT` ID allocation, TiDB send a request to this process.
 The process will `+1` internally, so the ID is **unique**, **monotone increasing**, and **consecutive**.

+Here `+1` is conceptual, one request can allocate more than 1 IDs.
+Multiple auto_increment IDs within one statement correspond to a `+n` operation.
+For example, `INSERT INTO t VALUES (null),(null),(null)` requests 3 new values within one request.

-Grpc is used for the communication protocol.
+gRPC is used for the communication protocol.
 This part is relatively easy so I would not go to much details in this document.

 ```
 message AutoIDRequest {